 As you place pressure on the single-lock you will feel it give in as it pushes the lock bar away from the ratchet arm and releases the cuff.

 The video below is an excellent reference on how to pick handcuffs using a bobby pin.

-In any regards, while learning to pick, shim, or use a key while restrained, having trainer handcuffs is crucial to develop the muscle memory required to gain proficiency.
-Below are two tools I highly recommend for anyone’s endeavor to master the art of escaping handcuffs and can be purchased on Amazon through the images below.
+In any regard, while learning to pick, shim, or use a key while restrained, having trainer handcuffs is crucial to develop the muscle memory required to gain proficiency.

 I highly recommend a cutaway for anyone endeavoring to master the art of escaping handcuffs!

 Please note that you should never attempt to escape a set of handcuffs when lawfully detained as this is a felony.